-Head of Department: Mr A P Harmsworth Exam Board: AQA
+Head of Department: Mr A P Harmsworth Exam Board: Edexcel IGCSE

-Physics is the most fundamental of the Sciences; it reaches deep into the heart of atoms and far out into the furthest reaches of the visible universe our current technologies allow.
-It influences the design and operation of all modern devices, from the latest foldable mobile phones, satellite internet connectivity, heart pacemakers and more recently into essential modelling of the airborne infection routes provided to the virus that causes COVID-19.
+Physics is the most fundamental of the Sciences: it reaches deep into the heart of atoms and far out into the furthest reaches of the visible universe our current technologies allow.
+It influences the design and operation of all modern devices, from foldable mobile phones, satellite internet connectivity, heart pacemakers and in recent years into the essential modelling of the airborne infection routes provided to viruses.
 Modern physicists find themselves working alongside biologists in developing the exciting new field of Quantum Biology; with chemists, they are developing revolutionary new solid-state battery technologies to power our cars and homes of the very near future.
+With engineers, physicists support the development of approaches to potentially refreeze the Arctic or protect sections of the Great Barrier Reef from overheating.